sherdencooper/sherdencooper.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year computer science Ph.D. student at Northwestern University, working with <a href="http://xinyuxing.org/" target="_blank">Prof. Xinyu</a>.
+I am a forth-year computer science Ph.D. student at Northwestern University, working with <a href="http://xinyuxing.org/" target="_blank">Prof. Xinyu</a>.
+I am looking for the postdoctoral position in 2025.
 My research interests lie in reinforcement learning and secure machine learning.
 I hold B.S. degree from Shanghai Jiao Tong University (2021).
 If you have any research issue, feel free to contact me!
 Enjoy research and life :)